Three, including TRS leader, held for advocate couple's murder

 According to police, Srinivas was earlier a member of Sikasa, an affiliated organisation of CPI-Maoist.

-The IG said that Srinivas told them that he has had disputes with Vamana Rao for the last five years.
+The IG said that Srinivas told them that he had disputes with Vamana Rao since the past five years.
 The advocate was fighting cases against Srinivas in connection with issues related to a local temple.

 The gruesome murders shocked the entire state and triggered outrage among lawyers, who boycotted the courts on Thursday, demanding immediate arrest of the guilty.